TOP Famous Companies with Arrow Logos

 Hi-Tec Logo

 Hi-Tec, a recognized name in footwear, is synonymous with quality products designed for hikers and outdoor enthusiasts.
-The emblem of this brand, which specializes in the production of sportswear and footwear of the highest class, bears an arrow made with precision and elegance.
-The direction of the arrow, pointing to the left, is different from the usual rightward orientation of many logos.
+This brand specializes in producing the highest-quality sportswear and footwear.
+Its emblem bears a precision-made arrow.
+The arrow’s leftward direction differs from the usual rightward orientation of many logos.

-This choice may indicate the fascination of finding low-travel routes and the unexpected pleasures of that quest.
-Hi-Tec reflects the essence of exploration and discovery – qualities that resonate with outdoor enthusiasts.
+This choice may indicate the fascination with finding low-travel routes and the unexpected pleasures of that quest.
+Hi-Tec reflects the essence of exploration and discovery, qualities that resonate with outdoor enthusiasts.

 In-N-Out Burger